uegamiw/stormdata/Storm.md

 ```

-## Which type of events are most harmful with respent to population health?
+# Q1) Which type of events are most harmful with respent to population health?

+The following fields are related in this analysis.

+- `EVNAME`: name of the event

+- `FATALITIES`: the number of the fatalities in its recode.

-This database report the number of fatalities and injuries in each event.
+- `INJURIES`: the number of the injuries in its recode.

 First, the sum of the fatalities and injuries in each event name was calculated.